Reconnection Flow for Alexa Gadgets over Bluetooth Low Energy

 Phase 1: Device discovery

 If the gadget and the Echo device become disconnected, the Echo device continually scans and attempts to reconnect to the gadget.
-Therefore, anytime the gadget is paired but not connected to the Echo device, your gadget should advertise itself like it does in the initial connection.
-The Echo device receives the gadget's advertisement packet, which contains the data listed in Advertisement packet for device discovery.
+Therefore, anytime the gadget is paired but not connected to the Echo device, your gadget should advertise itself like it does in the initial connection, except that the advertisement packet should be the advertisement packet for reconnection.
+The Echo device then discovers and receives the gadget's advertisement packet.

 Phase 2: Connection